-The vote to allow the ride-sharing service in Mazatlán only passed last year.
+The vote to allow the ride-sharing service in Mazatlán only passed two years ago.
 When I learned that my ultra conscientious friend and mother of three allowed her 17 year-old daughter to use Uber, I felt I could take the chance.

 Among Mexicans I know, they seem to feel Uber is the safer of the choice between taxis and a shared car service.
 A Mexican alternative, Cabify, is available in eight cities in Mexico.

 I will always love the taxi drivers here in Mazatlán.
 They are friendly, helpful and fun to talk to.
 After four years, some even remember me from previous trips (but that might be because I will say almost anything.)I will continue to support cabbies, even when I might save a few pesos with Uber.
 At times however you want the anonymity of arriving to your destination in a street car.

 The first ride was so positive, I decided to go for my second.
 Jonathan, I learned, reads Kafka's "Letter to My Father," to his 10-year old daughter to try to help her understand why loving parents sometimes have to be strict.

 While there was a lot of resistance to Uber at first from taxi-drivers (just like in the U.S.), good taxi drivers have begun making the switch.
 Some have shared that Mexican taxi syndicatos are so corrupt they much prefer working for Uber.

 Tip: Since more former taxi drivers are Uber drivers in Mexico, check the ratings more carefully.

 The Uber ride-share cars only carry a discreet $ sign on the dash, if that, to indicate they are Uber cars.
 Largely they rely on flashing their lights to let you know they're looking for you.